 If you have exemplar examples of past student work, post them for students to model and get a sense of what the instructor wants.
 If possible, break your assignments into smaller parts where learning can be scaffolded.
 This provides students with opportunities to practice and receive feedback, i.e., submitting an outline of a paper with five peer-reviewed sources.
 In addition, instuctors can use online discussion forums for peer review or critiques of student work.

-How to Create an Assignment with Brightspace
+How to Create an Assignment with Canvas

 Student Presentations with Panopto

 Students at MSU can use Panopto to record presentations.
 They can log in to Panopto with their NetID and password.
-They can share their recordings directly with the instructor through an Assignment submission link in Brightspace/D2L.
+They can share their recordings directly with the instructor through an Assignment submission link in Canvas.
 Students can also share with other students by providing a link to their recording through an online discussion forum set up for sharing.